hivesolutions/viriatum/README.md

 # [Viriatum Web Server](http://viriatum.com)

-The Viriatum Web Server is simple and lightweight web server aimed at providing a simple yet powerfull solution for static file serving, reverse proxy serving and dynamic language handling.
+The Viriatum Web Server is simple and lightweight web server aimed at providing a simple yet powerful solution for static file serving, reverse proxy serving and dynamic language handling.

 The current implementation support both x86/x64 and ARM architectures.